bhigy/zr-2021vg_baseline/docs/RESULTS.md

 # sWUGGY : Spot-the-word task

 In this task, the model receives a word and a non-word.
 Let's say /brick/ and /blick/.
-It it asked to return pseudo-probabilities for each of these word.
+It it asked to return pseudo-probabilities for each of these.
 The pseudo-probability of the word is expected to be higher than the pseudo-probability of the non-word.
-As in the syntax acceptability judgment task, extracting pseudo-probabilities is part of modeling the task !
 Higher is better.